top of page

 1. Governance Layer (Anchor PIA)

-The Governance Layer is the supervisory control system that enforces alignment, meaning integrity, and execution discipline across the entire architecture.
+The Governance Layer is the supervisory control system that enforces alignment, meaning integrity, execution discipline, and leadership clarity across the entire architecture.
 It governs how meaning flows, how reasoning is constrained, how models are invoked, and how runtime agents behave.
 It is the enterprise control layer that ensures all intelligence remains anchored to authored meaning, regardless of vendor, model, or tool diversity.

 Meaning Supervision